Please enable JS

 Child Sponsorship offers a way to understand and respond to the needs of poor children around the world.
 The pooled contributions of child sponsors help provide children in need with access to a sustainable living environment, education opportunities, and a chance to develop their potential and pursue their dreams!
 In the one to one child-sponsor relationship, the lives of sponsors and sponsored children can be blessed and transformed.

 To tackle the root causes of poverty requires more than a single solution.
-World Vision will assess the needs of identified communities and work with them to lay out an approximately 15-year Area Development Programme (ADP) that focuses on things like: food and agriculture, water and sanitation, healthcare, education, economic development, and love and protection.
+World Vision will assess the needs of identified communities and work with them to lay out an approximately 15-year Area Development Programme (ADP) that focuses on things like: health, education, water, livelihoods and child protection.
 Community members will be mobilised and empowered to play an active role during the development process, so that in the long-run, they will be able to sustain the progress and enjoy a better living.

 2. How much of the HK$270 actually goes to my sponsored child?